Skip to main content

 What Does the Evidence Reveal about Breast Cancer Risk?

-Multiple studies and subsequent meta-analyses have concluded that short-term transdermal testosterone therapy does not increase mammographic breast density, a key surrogate marker for risk.
+Multiple studies and subsequent meta-analyses have concluded that short-term transdermal testosterone therapy does not increase mammographic breast density, a key surrogate marker for breast cancer risk.
 Furthermore, these trials have not shown an increase in breast cancer incidence, although they were not powered or designed to assess this as a primary long-term outcome.

 A divergent and compelling line of evidence comes from long-term observational cohort studies.
 Two notable studies have reported a significant reduction in the incidence of invasive breast cancer among women receiving testosterone therapy, even when co-administered with estrogen, compared to expected rates in the general population based on SEER (Surveillance, Epidemiology, and End Results) data.